-Examining this B matrix we note that the entries for perturbing we have a time are the same as for their corresponding symmetrical parameters.
+Examining this B matrix we note that the entries for perturbing two parameters at a time are the same as for their corresponding symmetrical parameters.
 The choice of base points given by (5.30) preserves symmetry in the appropriate coefficients of the multidimensional polynomials.